urlaubsverwaltung/urlaubsverwaltung/CONTRIBUTING.md

 ## Pull Request Contribution

-Every contributor has to add herself/himself to [AUTHORS.md](AUTHORS.md) to grant full and irrevocable copyright to the Urlaubsverwaltung, otherwise a contribution is not possible.
 New pull requests will be labeled with status of process as shown below:

 ![Pull request workflow](docs/workflow-pullrequests.svg)